adtile/Full-Tilt/README.md

 Full Tilt JS
 ============

-#### The standalone device orientation sensor library ####
+#### The standalone device orientation + motion sensor library ####

-Full Tilt JS is a standalone JavaScript library that allows developers to use device orientation sensor data in web applications in a consistent frame.
+Full Tilt JS is a standalone JavaScript library that allows developers to use device orientation and motion sensor data in web applications in a consistent frame.

 This library takes device orientation data and applies a consistent calibration frame to the data output.
 It also automatically normalizes device orientation data based on the current screen orientation so your applications keep working as users rotate their screen during web application usage.